Breed Rating (2 Reviews)

-The Pointer or English Pointer, dates back to the 17th century and was a result of Spanish Pointers being cross bred; probably with Foxhounds, Bloodhounds and Greyhounds to produce an athletic dog who would locate game and point it's location to the hunters.
-They would often point to hare, for the greyhounds to be released and hunt them.
-Later, Setter blood was added to even out the temperament of the breed and this produced an excellent working dog and great family companion.
-They do extremely well in competition, such as Pointing field trials.
+The Pointer, also sometimes called the English Pointer, dates back to the 17th century and was likely a result of cross breeding between Spanish Pointers and Foxhounds, Bloodhounds and Greyhounds.
+This combination produced an athletic dog that would locate game and point its location to hunters.
+They would ofen point at hare, then the greyhounds would be released to catch them.
+Later on down the line Setter blood was added to the mix to even out the temperament and produce a great working dog and loyal family companion.

-Pointers need lots of exercise.
-A walk around the block will do nothing to expel energy, they need to run.
-At least an hour a day, more if possible will keep them happy.
-Playing with other dogs will keep them entertained, but they need the chance to stretch their legs and sniff.
-Pointers tend to stand stock still and point when they sense something; it has been bred into them, so t's worth keeping an eye on where they are, as they won't move or make a sound when they have found something.
-Competition is a great way to keep them happy and exercise them and they make a wonderful jogging partner.
-Once they've had their walk, they will happily curl up next to you and sleep, a completely different dog to the one in the field; almost a couch potato.
-The more exercise you give it, the happier it will be.
+Pointers need a lot of daily exercise.
+A quick walk around the block will do nothing to their energy levels, they need to run.
+At least an hour of running a day, preferably more, is needed to keep them happy.
+Playing with other dogs will also keep them active and give them the chance to sniff about their surroundings.
+Once they sense something, pointers will freeze and point at it.
+It’s best to keep an eye on where they are, as once they spot something they won't make a noise.
+Competition is another way to keep them happy and stimulated, and in general they perform really well in said competitions.
+Once they’ve received the exercise that they need, pointers will happily curl up right next to you and fall asleep.
+The more exercise you give a Pointer, the happier it’ll be.

-The smooth coat is easy to keep clean and just requires the occasional groom with a stiff brush.
+Their smooth coats are easy to clean and only require the occasional groom with a stiff brush.
 They are average shedders.

-Pointers possess a courageous and gentle temperament.
-They are loving of family, accepting of other animals and polite to strangers.
-They can be lively and boistrous so need regular training to keep them calm and sensible indoors.
-They can sometimes be too jumpy for smaller children or elderely people which should be taken into account when deciding which breed of dog is for you.
-Give them plenty of exercise and socialisation if you want a well rounded and satisfied dog.
+The Pointer possesses a courageous and gentle temperament.
+They love their family and are accepting of other animals and strangers.
+They need regular exercise to keep them calm inside the home.
+They can sometimes be too energetic for young children and elderly people.
+Be sure to give them plenty of exercise and socialisation to produce a well rounded and satisfied dog.

 - Status: Common